P. J. McDonald: Career

 His most famous connection, however, is with the Karl Burke-trained Laurens who was runner-up in the 2018 1,000 Guineas, before winning two French Group Ones - the Prix Saint-Alary and Prix de Diane.
 However, after being thrown from a horse in the parade ring at Newcastle, he fractured his heel and ankle, and missed several weeks of the season during which Laurens won two late season Group Ones under Tudhope.
 Returning to ride Laurens in the Queen Elizabeth II Stakes at Ascot Champions Day, he finished 8th behind Roaring Lion, but would win another Group One, the Prix Rothschild in July 2019.

 In July 2022 McDonald picked up a spare ride on 18/1 outsider Pyledriver, trained by William Muir and Chris Grassick, in the Group One King George VI and Queen Elizabeth Stakes at Ascot.
 Pyledriver's regular jockey, Martin Dwyer was injured and Frankie Dettori, who had ridden him in his previous two starts, was on the more-fancied Emily Upjohn.
 McDonald had ridden Pyledriver as a two-year-old, winning the Ascendant Stakes.
 Pyledriver defied his odds to win the Ascot race by nearly three lengths from Torquator Tasso.
 Since Dwyer had retired, McDonald retained the ride on Pyledriver when he returned to racecourse for the Group 2 Hardwicke Stakes at Royal Ascot on 24 June 2023.
 Pyledriver won by just over a length and survived a stewards' inquiry, with McDonald receiving a three-day ban for careless riding.

 He has been the Professional Jockeys' Association's safety officer in the North since 2010 and in July 2018 was appointed Flat President of the PJA, replacing Steve Drowne.

 Personal life

-McDonald lives in Leyburn, North Yorkshire and is married to Abby, who he met at Ferdy Murphy's stables.
+McDonald lives in Leyburn, North Yorkshire and is married to Abby, whom he met at Ferdy Murphy's stables.
 They have two daughters - Amelia and Lavinia.